codepath/android_guides/Sending-and-Managing-Network-Requests.md

 });
 ```

-Always handle failure cases so your application is robust to "losing internet" and user doesn't become confused.
+Always handle failure cases so your application is robust to "losing internet" and user doesn't become confused with unexpected results.

 ### Displaying Remote Images (The "Easy" Way)